sujaykumarmag/CSE4020/README.md

     cd CSE4020
     jupyter notebook

-- requirements.txt will be added when the complexity gets increased
+- `requirements.txt will be added when the complexity gets increased`
-- For now install 2 packages
+- `For now install 2 packages`

+To install the packages

     pip3 install numpy
     pip3 install pandas